If you’re stymied in reaching a goal for a reason you can’t figure out, parts therapy may be able to help.

 In parts therapy, we meet those different personalities, find out their (often reasonable) needs and fears, and make use of their insights and perspectives to make our lives fuller and move toward our goals.

-February is the month of love — but for many of us, the biggest, hardest things we want to do require us to love that stubborn and difficult person — ourselves.
+For many of us, the biggest, hardest things we want to do require us to love that stubborn and difficult person — ourselves.
 We need to tune in to their voices and make their perspective part of our life plans.